 No two rivers are the same – naturally or in the way they are operated to support Colorado’s way of life.
-There is no one-size-fits-all solution to restore flows on our state’s many rivers.
-The Colorado Water Trust works directly with water rights owners in a neutral and collaborative manner to find ways of effectively restoring flows to dry rivers.
+Colorado Water Trust works directly with water rights owners in a neutral and collaborative manner to find solutions that restore flows to their unique river.

-Projects come to us in a variety of ways – through consultants and attorneys, our own outreach, or from water users themselves.
-When the Colorado Water Trust receives a call from an interested water user, we begin our initial investigation into the water right.
+When Colorado Water Trust receives a project lead from an interested water user, we begin our initial investigation into the water rights being offered.
 Questions include: